 - Human Behavior and Architectural considerations in Fire

 As part of a collaboration with Arup Canada, we are studying how to make long term care homes safer if a fire occurs (are modelling work is currently described here ).
 This research utilizes Carleton University’s strength in Architectural Conservation and Sustainability Engineering and we offer one of the only courses on this subject in Canada.
 Several papers have recently been published which all can be accessed in the publications section.
 The project is funded primarily through a $25,000 grant in support with Arup, Canada.
-We are planning to expand this study to consider re-use of heritage structures and stadium design.
+We are now considering re-use of heritage structures and stadium design.

 Related News: Our Human Behavior and Fires work continues to grow at PED16 ; Reflecting on a Real Hotel Evacuation near Washington ; The MGM Grand Fire ; United Kingdom Fire Expedition 2016 ; Canadian Engineering Education Association’s Annual Conference